newism/lg.htaccess_generator.ee_addon/README.md

 LG .htaccess Generator - _Easily remove index.php from your ExpressionEngine URLs_
 ================================================================================

+**This addon is for testing purposes only and is considered a public beta and should be used for testing purposes only!!!**.

-**This ExpressionEngine addon requires Morphine (the painless ExpressionEngine framework) for styles.
+**This ExpressionEngine addon requires Morphine (the painless ExpressionEngine framework) _for CP styles)_.
 Grab the latest version of Morphine from [http://github.com/newism/nsm.morphine.ee_addon](http://github.com/newism/nsm.morphine.ee_addon) and follow the readme instructions to install.**

-**This addon is for testing purposes only and is considered a public beta**

 LG .htaccess Generator Multi-Site Manager compatible ExpressionEngine extension that automatically generates and updates your sites .htaccess file every time an entry, template group or template is created or modified.